rtanglao/rt-mozlando2018-ksc/README.md

 * round down to 4605 x 3455 px
   * which means there are 921 five pixel columns horizontally
   * and 691 five pixel rows vertically
+* which means the script needs to pick 847210 (665 * 1274) random 5px x 5x patches
 * use the imagemagick ```crop``` commmand with the ```+repage``` option
 see: http://www.imagemagick.org/Usage/crop/#crop_repage
 e.g.